Bright-Shard/nixrs/planning.md

 -[ ] Custom CLI subcommands
 -[ ] rust-analyzer integration
 	- https://rust-analyzer.github.io/book/configuration.html
-	-[ ] Allow specifying a certain preset for rust-analyzer to use -[ ] Cargo integration: Generate a Cargo.toml for a crate, allowing workspaces to use nixrs but one (or more) crates from that workspace to be published on crates.io
+	-[ ] Allow specifying a workspace preset for rust-analyzer to use -[ ] Cargo integration: Generate a Cargo.toml for a crate, allowing workspaces to use nixrs but one (or more) crates from that workspace to be published on crates.io
 -[ ] Targets
 	- Rename to "outputs" so they're not confused with target triples?